Request for Information and comment letters

 The International Accounting Standards Board (IASB) has today issued a Request for Information as an early step in its reactivated Rate-regulated Activities research project.
 The objective of the Request for Information is to identify a range of rate regulatory schemes to help determine the scope of the research project.
 The deadline for responses is 30 May 2013.

 In July 2009 the IASB published the Exposure Draft Rate-regulated Activities (the ‘2009 ED’), which focused on a particular type of rate-regulatory scheme (a cost-of-service scheme).
 Respondents to the 2009 ED expressed divergent views as to how the consequences of rate regulation should be reflected in financial statements, if at all.
 Many suggested that the scope of the project should be expanded to look at a wider variety of rate regulation in order to identify common characteristics from which accounting guidance might be developed.

 The original Rate-regulated Activities project was suspended in September 2010 but has now restarted.
 The Request for Information asks specific questions about the objectives of rate regulation and how those objectives are reflected in the rate-setting mechanisms employed by rate regulators.
 The fact patterns identified through this Request for Information and other research will be used to develop a Discussion Paper that will analyse the common features of rate regulation.
 The aim of the Discussion Paper is to identify what information about the consequences of rate regulation would be most useful for users of IFRS financial statements and whether the IASB should develop specific guidance for accounting for those consequences.

 Comment letter deadline

-The Request for Information is open for comments until 30 May 2013.
+The Request for Information was open for comment until 30 May 2013.

 Please note: when submitting a comment letter or when communicating with the IFRS Foundation, the IASB or any of its constituent bodies, you acknowledge and accept the IFRS Foundation Written Communication policy which details how we use and process your data.